max-kaiser-soft/TI-BASIC-Projects/README.md

 # Reading and Execution
 Source code files can be read on any text editor.

+Source code obtained from original files using [Cemetech](https://www.cemetech.net/)

 TI-BASIC files can be run directly on compatible calculator or emulator.

 # Dependency Files
 Some programs call on dependency files to run correctly.
 These will be named in relevant README files.